Types of treatment for liver cancer

 Surgery for primary liver cancer.

-There are two main operations for liver cancer.
-These are a liver transplant, or surgery to remove the cancer from your liver.
-He or she will only consider surgery if the cancer is contained within the liver and has not spread to any other part of the body.
+There are 2 main operations for liver cancer.
+These are a liver transplant, or surgery to remove the cancer from your liver (liver resection).
+Your specialist will only consider surgery if the cancer is contained within the liver and has not spread to any other part of the body.

-Treatment to slow down the growth of cancer and to relieve symptoms is called palliative treatment.
-Chemotherapy, radiotherapy and surgery are all used as palliative treatments.
-Your doctor may offer treatment to help control symptoms such as pain, breathing problems, weight loss, and jaundice.
+Treatment to slow down the growth of an advanced cancer and to relieve symptoms is called palliative treatment.
+Biological therapy, surgery, radiotherapy and chemotherapy may be used as palliative treatments.

-The main treatments for primary liver cancer are surgery and chemotherapy.
-Radiofrequency ablation is starting to be used more now.
-Occasionally other treatments such as biological therapy, giving chemotherapy directly into the liver, radiotherapy, or alcohol (ethanol) injection may be used.
 In some people one type of treatment is all that is needed.
 However, sometimes treatments are used in combination.
-Your case will be considered by several doctors who specialise in different aspects of treatment, but who work together in a team.
+Your case will be looked at by several doctors who specialise in different aspects of treatment, but who work together in a team.
 The team may include

 - A surgeon